U65535F/FileDeleter/README.md

 ### PLEASE READ THIS FILE ENTIRELY AND CAREFULLY BECAUSE IT MAY BE HELPFUL TO LET THE TOOL WORK CORRECTLY AND AVOID CORRUPTING YOUR DISK.

 ## INTRO

-This is a tool made by gabrik, that allows the deletion of any given file, bypassing every security check.
+FileDeleter is a tool which allows the deletion of any given file bypassing every security check.
+This is a tool made by `Gabrik.
 How does this tool (not malware!) work?

 The UI of this application is made in C#.